blanchette/logical_verification_2019/md/love03_structured_proofs_and_proof_terms.md

 ### Lemma Name

-The simplest kind of structured proof is the name of a lemma
+The simplest kind of structured proof is the name of a lemma, possibly with arguments

 ### `assume`